 I’ve been writing since the early 90s, though I didn’t get published until 2005.
-The Untold Story of the New Testament Church was my first published book.
 I’ve learned quite a bit about how to be a better writer since I first began.
 And with each new book, I’m still learning.

 What follows are five pointers I’ve learned through mistakes.
 Incidentally, a mistake remains a mistake unless you learn from it.
 If you learn from it, it becomes a lesson.
 Thus learning from your mistakes transforms them from being blunders into builders.